medvedevgroup/HowDeSBT/example/README.md

 (2) Convert the fasta files to bloom filter bit vectors.

 _Difference vs bloomtree-allsome: here you have to set the minimum abundance.
-The default was 3 in bloomtree-allsome, in sabutan the deault is 1._
+The default was 3 in bloomtree-allsome, in sabutan the default is 1._

 ```bash
 bf_size=500000